resema/Notepad/_posts/2017-09-12-machine-learning-for-software-developer.md

 Examples are Amazon as seller.

-## Preconditions for Machine Learning
+## Preconditions for Supervised Learning
 - Useful topic
   - Automated decision taking in a process
   - Operative decision